jasvant0020/SpyPop/README.md

 ## ⚠️ Warning

-### Once secret.py runs, it deletes itself and all related files.
+### Once secret.py or secret.exe runs, it deletes itself and all related files.
 Use with caution — this is not reversible.

 ```bash